mlevatich/Abelon/notes/gameplay/skilltrees.md

 #### Elaine

 - apprentice spell - galeforce: push a huge wall of enemies a few spaces away
-- 1 more for sniper: piercing shot that goes in a diagonal line?
-Then change one-in-a-million to a straight line.
+- sniper weapon piercing shot that goes in a diagonal line?
+Then change one-in-a-million to a straight line that pushes.
+- hunter assist

 #### Lester